 The Vajont is a stream flowing in the valley of Erto and Casso before merging with the Piave River in Langarone and Castellavazzo, in the Belluno province (Veneto).

 On October 9th, 1963, at 10.39 pm, a terrible disaster happened.
-A big piece of the Toc mountain fell into the artificial lake created by a dam on the Vajont river, creating a huge wave that covered the towns beneath the dam and killed probably 1,910 people.
-The disaster did not cause the breakage of the dam, that was strong enough, but created a huge landslide that fell into the artificial lake.
-The landslide displaced enough water to create a 200-metre-high wave that crashed onto the Piave valley below like a Tsunami wave.
+A big piece of the Toc mountain fell into the artificial lake created by a dam on the Vajont river, giving life to a huge wave that covered the towns beneath the dam and killed probably 1,910 people.
+The disaster did not cause the breakage of the dam, that was strong enough, but the huge landslide that fell into the artificial lake displaced enough water to create a 200-metre-high wave that crashed onto the Piave valley below like a Tsunami wave.

 The catastrophe was caused by three main factors:

 1. Tha dam was built in a valley geologically not adequate

 2. The height of the dam was increased over safety limit, because constructors wanted to build the biggest dam in the world

 3. The inhabitants of the towns beneath the dam were not warned of the danger during the evening of that unfortunate day